MiracleYoung/MiracleOps/README.md

 ## Overview

-    This is a Miracle(magic) Ops by MiracleYoung.
+    This System's BLUEPRINT is to be a Magic Operation System.
-    You can use it as free, and if you have any idea or questions, please contact me.
+    CMDB, Auto-Deployment, Auto-Delivery, Monitor, etc.

 ## Release Notes